 While presenting and interacting with your audience, annotation on a slide can play an important role, and PowerPoint provides you with useful Pen and Highlighter tools that can change your static slide into a whiteboard upon which you can doodle and write!
 In this tutorial, we will learn how these tools can be helpful.

 - Open any existing presentation and change to Slide Show view.
-Now hover your cursor to the bottom left area of the projected slide to see some navigation icons, as shown in Figure 1, below.
+Now hover your cursor to the bottom left corner area of the slide to see some navigation icons, as shown highlighted in red within Figure 1, below.

 Figure 1: Navigation icons in Slide Show View

-- Among these icons, click on the Pen tool to bring up the fly-out menu that you can see in Figure 2, below.
+- Among these icons, click on the Annotations tool to bring up the fly-out menu that you can see in Figure 2, below.
 Choose the Pen tool for now from this menu.